JamesMitofsky/Journal-Buddy/README.md

 ## 📚 Purpose

 As someone who loves the kinesthetics of writing by hand, I've spilled a lot of ink writing in my journal.
-On the other hand, as someone who loves data, I know the my rambly thoughts need to become searchable.
+On the other hand, as someone who loves data, I know my rambly thoughts need to become searchable.
 The first step down this road is transcription.

 I've been using [Obsidian](https://obsidian.md/) for a while, but reliably typing out the metadata of each entry is a tedious ritual, and that frustration compromises data fidelity and discourages regularly contributing to the transcription.